Sjoerdbijlsb/Thesis-project-price-premiums/README.md

 ```

 # Gather new data
-In case you want to gather the data from scratch, you can make use of the scrapers in the repository.
+In case you want to gather the data from scratch, you can make use of the scrapers in the repository based on Python.
+The scrapers contact the API endpoints and either make direct requests or use a webdriver to obtain primarily product recommendations and  recent purchase data from GOAT.
 Unfortunately, not everything can be run in one scraper.
 The biggest reason is that during the project, more endpoints were needed to obtain more data.

-To arrive at the dataset
+Descriptions of each file:
 ```
 (1) Goat_assortment_api.py
 -